June 28, 2025 12:00 PM

 Stepping Stage

 For hundreds of years, Morris Dancers have celebrated the seasons in the Cotswold region of England with music, dance, songs and plays.
 Decked out in ribbons and bells, they perform athletic dances with handkerchiefs and sticks to encourage good fortune and fertility for the coming season.
-The Bridgetown Morris Men keep this age-old tradition alive in Portland.
+The Bridgetown Morris Dancers keep this age-old tradition alive in Portland.

-June 26, 2022 11:00 AM
+June 29, 2025 11:00 AM

 Stepping Stage